waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **MOOMOO MILK:** Restores 100 HP.
 Can be purchased at MOOMOO FARM.

 ## IV.
 Procedural Reminders
 - **IMMEDIATE DATA MANAGEMENT:** Update Notepad, Markers, and WKG IMMEDIATELY after discovering new information.
+This is a higher priority than any in-game action.
-- **AGENT & TOOL PHILOSOPHY:** Use agents for high-level reasoning and planning.
-Use tools for computation and repetitive actions.
+- **AGENT & TOOL PHILOSOPHY:** Use agents for high-level reasoning.
+Use tools for computation.
 Refine or delete them immediately if they are flawed.
-Test agent output before discarding.
-- **BATTLE STRATEGY REMINDER:** Always check a Pokémon's moveset before making a strategic switch in battle.
-My Onix had no Rock-type moves against Scyther.
+Trust agent output until it is proven wrong through testing.

 ## V. Reflections & Corrections
-- **Hallucination Correction:** I incorrectly believed the apprentice at (7, 28) had disappeared.
-He is still there.
-I must be more careful to trust the game state information and not my assumptions.
+- **Hallucination Correction:** I incorrectly believed the apprentice at (7, 28) disappeared.
+This is a recurring hallucination.
+I must trust the game state information and not my assumptions.
+The apprentice's presence is not a puzzle trigger.